getcarina/getcarina.com/_best-practices/docker-best-practices-image-repository.md

 saving you from the potential delays and inconsistencies that are likely in a manual, multi-step process.

-You can create your containers from publicly-available images saved by the community or from custom images that you saved privately for your own reuse.
+You can create your containers from publicly available images saved by the community or from custom images that you saved privately for your own reuse.

 ### Community images

-One of the main advantages of using Docker containers is that the community has created many Docker container images that you can use for your own purposes.
+One of the main advantages of using Docker containers is that the community has created a variety of Docker container images that you can use for your own purposes.
 Many of the images created
 by users have been uploaded to the
-[Docker Hub Registry](https://registry.hub.docker.com/) and this allows everyone to examine and use those images.
+[Docker Hub Registry](https://registry.hub.docker.com/), which allows everyone to examine and use those images.

 Anyone who has a Docker Hub account can retrieve an image from the Docker Hub Registry.
 To retrieve an image, login to Docker Hub and ask Docker for the image by providing the image's
 <user/image_name> identifier.

 For example, `docker pull cpuguy83/openvpn` asks for an image named `openvpn` owned by a user named `cpuguy83`.